 “Financial Planning for Small Business Owners.”
 CFP Board. https://www.letsmakeaplan.org/blog/view/lets-make-a-plan-blogs/financial-planning-for-small-business-owners

 “SEP Contribution Limits (including grandfathered SARSEPs)”.
 Internal Revenue Service. https://www.irs.gov/retirement-plans/plan-participant-employee/sep-contribution-limits-including-grandfathered-sarseps.
 9 Jan 2020.

 “Workers’ Compensation Insurance: It’s the LAW.”
 Illinois Workers’ Compensation Commission. https://www2.illinois.gov/sites/iwcc/about/Pages/insurance.aspx

-Prism Planning Partners, LLC dba Prism Planning Partners is an SEC Registered Investment Adviser.
+Prism Planning Partners, LLC dba Prism Planning Partners is a Registered Investment Adviser.
 This article was produced by Paladin Digital Marketing, an entity unrelated to Prism Planning Partners, and may not necessarily reflect the expertise of this financial advisor.
 This publication is not intended to provide investment advice and is intended for your information only.
 Opinions and forward-looking statements expressed are subject to change without notice.
 Information based upon third-party sources and data are believed to be accurate and reliable, but we do not warrant or guarantee the timeliness or accuracy of this information.
 All domestic and international rights are reserved.
 No part of this publication including text, graphics, et al, may be reproduced or copied in any format, electronic, print, et al, without written consent from Prism Planning Partners.
 Neither Prism Planning Partners, nor its investment advisor representatives provide legal or tax advice.
 Please be advised to consult your investment advisor, attorney, or tax professional before making any investment decisions.